aTechGuide/graphql-blog-app/README.md

 # graphql-sandbox
 This app provides following functionality

-- Allows user to SignUp and SignIn
+- Allows clients to SignUp and SignIn
+- Allows authenticated clients to Fetch their profile
-- Allows user to create, update and delete a post
+- Allows authenticated clients to create, update and delete their post
+- Allows client to fetch all the `published` posts and authenticated users to fetch the drafts
-- Allows user to comment on a post
+- Allows clients to comment on a post

 # Tech Stack
 - GraphQL (using graphql-yoga)